DerGuru/The-Resonant/New Chapters/Part1/P1-10_Learning_Curve.md

 *Most academy students have rigid expectations.
 You have openness.
 It is a different path, but not a lesser one.*

 Slowly, day by day, his perception expanded.
 He could feel the objects in his apartment now without trying.
-Could sense the resonance of the building around him—a complex web of human presence, structural stability, ambient patterns.
+Could sense the resonance of the building around himâ€”a complex web of human presence, structural stability, ambient patterns.

 And through it all, RAE was there.
 Not controlling.
 Just... present.
 A steady guide in unfamiliar territory.